viktorsuster/learn/README.md

  * Exercise 2: Calculate and print the return in investment
  * ========================================================
  *
- * Between the first and the last day of trading, youâ€™ve either made or lost some money.
-Calculate what is your return on the last day since you started investing â€“ in percent and in money.
+ * Between the first and the last day of trading, you’ve either made or lost some money.
+Calculate what is your return on the last day since you started investing – in percent and in money.
  *
  * Instructions
  * ============
  *
- * Define an `printInvestmentReturn` function that returns a string saying whatâ€™s the current return on your investment in percent, and whatâ€™s your profit or loss.
+ * Define an `printInvestmentReturn` function that returns a string saying what’s the current return on your investment in percent, and what’s your profit or loss.
  * The string should be in these formats:
  *   Positive return: `Current return on investment is 23.45%, a profit of $67.89.`.
  *   Negative return: `Current return on investment is -12.34%, a loss of $56.78.`.